wurthless-elektroniks/pigli360-workbench/ecc/readme.md

 There is a good chance the CPU will still crash in CB_B at 0x2E (HWINIT).
 This is the typical behavior on Jaspers.
 Therefore there is a chance that Glitch3 won't actually speed the boot up much in practice.
 Credit to Octal for this info.

+## "Reset Me" ECCs

+These are SMC+ ECCs hacked to force a reset when DBG_LED is pulled high.
+They are infinitely useful for systems that need rapid reset speedups during glitch attempts (hi Jasper owners).

+I'm only building Glitch3 versions of these for now, as the whole point of Glitch3 is to speed up the boot as much as possible.
+It's possible to use the same hacked SMC with Glitch2 but you gain little performance advantage that way.